Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large Hadron Collider

-To demonstrate the power of the AD filter, we simulate 1~$\abb$ $pp$ collision events (around 1.55 billion simulated events) at $\sqrt{s} = 14$~TeV using the \pythia~\cite{Sjostrand:2006za, Sjostrand:2007gs} generator.
+To demonstrate the power of the AD filter in this aspect, we simulate 1~$\abb$ $pp$ collision events (around 1.55 billion events) at $\sqrt{s} = 14$~TeV using the \pythia~\cite{Sjostrand:2006za, Sjostrand:2007gs} generator.
 This simulation aims to emulate the statistics expected to be achieved at the High-Luminosity Large Hadron Collider~\cite{Aberle:2749422}.
 The events comprise contributions from inclusive SM processes, with Quantum Chromodynamics (QCD) processes predominantly governing multijet production, while top-quark, Higgs-boson, and vector-boson productions play minor roles in comparison.
 These processes are implemented in leading-order matrix elements, with parton showering followed by hadronization.
 The NNPDF 2.3 LO~\cite{Ball:2012cx, Ball:2014uwa} parton density function, interfaced with \pythia via the LHAPDF library~\cite{Buckley:2014ana}, is used in the generation.
-For high efficient generation of events in the region of the interest, a minimum value of transverse momentum for the matrix elements for $2\rightarrow 2$ processes is set to 1000~GeV.
+For high-efficient generation of events in the region of interest, a minimum value of transverse momentum for the matrix elements for $2\rightarrow 2$ processes is set to 1000~GeV.

-To assess the potential gain for new physics search achieved by using the AD filter, we adopt a benchmark model known as the Sequential Standard Model (SSM)~\cite{AltarelliMele}.
+To assess the potential gain for a new physics search achieved by using the AD filter, we adopt a benchmark model known as the Sequential Standard Model (SSM)~\cite{AltarelliMele}.
 The SSM is an extended gauge model, which predicts the existence of additional heavy gauge bosons, commonly denoted as $W^{'}$ and $Z^{'}$.
 In this study, we focus on the process of $W^{'}$ boson emission from the $s$-channel production, specifically:

 where $m_{W^{'}} = $ 3~TeV and $m_{Z^{'}} = $ 2~TeV.
 The model serves as a suitable representation for a class of BSM processes that allows studies of a heavy dijet resonance ($Z^{'}$) with additional final states from the SM $W$ boson decay.
 In total, 0.1 million events were generated for the SSM process.